-We expect that the net proceeds from this offering will be approximately \$71.3 million after deducting underwriting discounts and our estimated expenses of approximately \$3.9 million (or approximately \$82.1 million if the underwriters exercise their option to purchase 2,325,000 additional shares in full) assuming a public offering price of \$4.85 per share.
+We expect that the net proceeds from this offering will be approximately \$160.4 million after deducting underwriting discounts and our estimated expenses of approximately \$500,000 (or approximately \$184.5 million if the underwriters exercise their option to purchase additional shares in full).
 We intend to contribute the net proceeds from the sale of the common stock pursuant to this prospectus supplement to our operating partnership.
-Our operating partnership will subsequently use the net proceeds of this offering to repay amounts outstanding on our credit facility.
-We currently have \$52 million outstanding on our credit facility, which bears interest at a variable interest rate of LIBOR plus 95 basis points (1.46% as of March 31, 2009), all of which debt is repayable upon the maturity of our credit facility in February 2012, assuming the exercise of our one-year extension option.
+Our operating partnership will subsequently use \$155.5 million of the net proceeds to pay the purchase price and related defeasance cost of the Hilton Minneapolis and the remainder of the net proceeds for general corporate purposes.